DungeonRun/DungeonRun/docs/devlog.md

 ### 2. Niel Grobler
 - **Features Developed**:
-  - added Health and damage for enemies and player
+  - added health, damage, and the player being able to attack with swords or spells
   - refactored code for level loading, game overs, and collision
-  - added spell projectiles
+  - adjusted lighting

-- **Notes**:
+- **Notes**: left off animations and iamges for other members, just know that 1 is sword (attacks in front) and 2 is spells
 - **Additional Info**:

 ### 3. Ntokozo Skosana